How dangerous is epilepsy?

 Some people with epilepsy can benefit from supplementary vagus nerve stimulation (VNS) therapy.
 It is supplementary because almost everyone who has VNS therapy continues to take AEDs.

-The NVS operation is done under general anaesthetic and takes around one to one and a half hours.
+The NVS operation is performed under general anaesthesia and takes approximately one to one and a half hours.
 During the procedure, the surgeon implants a stimulator under the skin, just under the collar bone.
 This stimulator is connected to a cranial nerve in the neck, the vagus nerve.
-Similar to a pacemaker, the device sends regular, mild electrical stimulations through this nerve.
-The aim of this is to stimulate this nerve to carry signals to the brain.
+Like a pacemaker, the device sends regular, mild electrical stimulations through this nerve.
+This aims to stimulate this nerve to carry signals to the brain.
 These signals help calm the electrical brain activity that leads to seizures.
 VNS consequently helps reduce the number and/or severity of the seizures.
 VNS therapy may be chosen for:

 • People who are not eligible for epilepsy surgery